 - Testing for gut issues when I stopped making progress

 - Treating overgrowths/infections using the gut clean-up protocol and ozone therapy

 I realized I had more healing to do.

 Yes, my diet was more diverse, but I still had lingering, low-level pain every single day.
 As much as I love my CBD and turmeric (and they REALLY worked to take the pain away completely), I felt like they were band-aid solutions.
 Something was amiss.

 So, I continued my search.
-The next post in this series will outline how I used many types of interventions and finally got rid of the pain, and experienced other significant and totally unexpected results… like no longer needing thyroid medication for my Hashimoto’s.
+The next post in this series will outline how I used many types of interventions and finally got rid of the pain, and experienced other significant and totally unexpected results… like no longer needing thyroid medication for my Hashimoto’s and putting it right into remission.
 Click below to read:

 LIKE THIS POST?
 SHARE IT AND SAVE IT TO YOUR FAVORITE PINTEREST BOARD!

 Hi!
 I’m Anna, co-founder of Healthy Habits Reset.
 After managing my own autoimmune diseases using lifestyle, habit, and mindset changes, I now work to teach others how to navigate the treacherous and confusing journey of chronic illness living.
 I firmly believe YOU hold the power to question, think critically, and become your own rock-solid advocate in a world full of unhealthy habits.
 Consider me, and my husband, Frank, your autoimmune disease health coaches.
 Are you ready?!